Simulation of electric vehicle movement

-This example will demonstrate how to simulate the motion of an electric car.
+This example will demonstrate the simulation of the movement of an electric vehicle.

-The motion of the electric vehicle and its inertia are described by the Electric Vehicle block.
-The left port of this block receives the resultant force from two pairs of wheels connected to gearboxes and electric motors that convert and generate torque.
-The right port receives the air resistance force described by the subsystem of the same name.
+The movement of an electric vehicle and its inertia are described by the block Electric vehicle.
+The left port of this unit receives the resulting force from two pairs of wheels connected to gearboxes and electric motors that convert and generate torque.
+The air resistance force described by the subsystem of the same name is applied to the right port.

 function start_model_engee()